djs21905/nucapstone/README.md

 <br> -connect model to backend. <br>
 -deploy model and app to vpc.
 Create postgres db in AWS. <br> (2/1/2021)
 - fix spelling of apertureAI on footer. <br>
+-add a message if the search doesnt return anything (redirect to default html?).<br>